 The first thing Teal Auras remembered dreaming about was fire; bright, blossoming flames igniting the childhood home he loved.
 As a child he and his brother Cyan had lived with their mother and father in a lighthouse on the edge of a town called Aest, in the southern most island of an archipelago called the Arms Islands.
 They lived a peaceful existence until one night, a cold one as Teal remembered, a terrible inferno burnt the lighthouse to the ground.
 That night hadn't just been the night he lost his home, however; two summoners had been found deceased and holding on to one another near the front door.
 Teal stood clutching his brother's hand with tears in his eyes as he watched his home burn.
 Watched his parents burn.

-Both the rich and poor were protected by a group of warriors known as 'The Guard'.
-Once an elite crew of trained knights and heroes from realms apart, the old Guard was revered for ensuring the safety of the world, Excel, from threats ranging from maniacs who would abuse magic for personal gain to monsters and plunderers alike.
-Now, decades later, The Guard was a shell of its former self full of volunteers and lacking the spark of heroism.
+Both the rich and poor, however, were protected by a group of warriors known as the 'Guard'.
+Once an elite crew of trained knights and heroes from realms apart, the old Guard was revered for ensuring the safety of the world from threats ranging from maniacs who would abuse magic for personal gain to monsters and plunderers alike.
+Now, decades later, the Guard was a shell of its former self full of volunteers lacking the spark of heroism.